 The Seasoned Actor is a recurring audition workshop, designed to elevate actors' work and streamline their preparation process .
-The workshop of 8-10 actors convenes once a week for 4 weeks, and is led by actor and acting coach Georgia Warner, who helps actors to work smarter, not harder, by tapping into their own unique sensibilities to craft present and powerful auditions.
+The workshop of 6-10 actors convenes once a week for 4 weeks, and is led by actor and acting coach Georgia Warner, who helps actors to work smarter, not harder, by tapping into "your own unique sensibilities" to craft present and powerful auditions.

 Because the workshop is geared toward the craft of auditioning rather than scene-study, there are no scene partners; rather, actors alternate as readers for each other, to imitate a real audition setting.
 The creative discoveries each actor makes in class one help to inform the material assigned for class two, and so on.

-Students who have completed one 4-week TSAW are welcome to re-enroll in another, as each workshop is as unique as the actors involved.
+Students who have completed one TSAW segment are welcome to re-enroll in another, as each 4-week workshop is as unique as the actors involved.

 In her fifteen plus years as a professional actor, Georgia Warner has worked on Broadway, off-Broadway, and in dozens of distinguished regional theatre productions, including playing Jill Mason in the acclaimed Guild Hall production of Equus starring Alec Baldwin, and originating the role of Lane in the world premiere of House on Fire, by Lyle Kessler (Orphans).